My best advice for China is always take out comprehensive travel insurance.

 The quality of medical care depends on where you are in China.
 Image by Junrong on Shutterstock.

-Some hospitals in the biggest cities, like Shanghai and Beijing, even have special departments for treating foreigners.
+Some hospitals in Shanghai and Beijing even have special departments for treating foreigners.

-Outside major cities, however, the standard of medical care and the range of medications may be limited.
-Medical staff in rural areas may not be trained to the standard you’re used to.
+However, outside major cities, the standard of medical care and the range of medications is limited.
+Medical staff in rural areas may not be trained to the standard you’re used to, or be able to speak English.

 Health and safety tips for China